 Home to expansive state parks, local public parks, outdoor recreation facilities and even one of the largest water parks in the Carolinas, the NC Triad is a lush outdoor paradise.

 Discover your next adventure here.
 Go hiking, biking, swimming or fishing at Tanglewood Park, Boone’s Cave Park and Hanging Rock State Park.
+Try mountain biking, horseback riding, or ATV off-roading on the Uwharrie.
 Embark on exciting adventures and learn more about your new home with Segway tours at Triad ECO Adventures.
-Learn to wakeboard at Jibtopia Wake Park, a perfect place for beginners or more advanced boarders.
+Check out all the events offered at Greensboro Downtown Parks.

 Families will love the Piedmont Environmental Center, North Carolina Zoo or the All A Flutter Butterfly Farm.
 Up for a challenge?
 Visit Safari Nation’s giant indoor obstacle course and zipline for high-speed thrills, or the enormous Wet ‘n Wild Emerald Pointe waterpark for nonstop fun.

 The NC Triad is home to four gorgeous state parks.

 There are 223 bicycle roads and trails in Greensboro-High Point and Winston-Salem.
 (ValuePenguin)